gnosis/pm-js/tutorials/api-overview.md

 ### Questions About the Future, Oracles, and Trust

 A prediction predicts the outcome of a future event.
 For example, the event might be "the U.S. presidential election of 2016."
 There may be predictions associated with each of the possible outcomes, but this event only had one of these outcome.
-Events like these with a discrete set of outcomes are considered to be "categorical events."
+Events like these with a discrete set of outcomes are considered to be categorical events.
 They may be phrased as a question with a choice of answers, e.g.:

 Who will win the U.S. presidential election of 2016?
 * Clinton